lap98/Projects/README.md

 # Projects

-All my projects are currently private, nevertheless I present some previews of my projects.
+Most of my projects are currently private, nevertheless I present some previews of them.

 Feel free to contact me if you want to know more.